OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 # ==GAMEPLAY==

-There are two types of gameplay, combat, and non-combat, and although actions are universal, each gameplay employs a set of unique activities.

-***Combat Gameplay.*** Takes place under initiative.
-Most actions are combat related, though non-combat actions can occur.

-***Non-Combat Gameplay.*** Takes place out of initiative.
-Most actions are non-combat, except for surprise actions.

 ## Actions

-Typically, most character actions do not require dice rolls; these are considered mundane actions.
-However, anytime a character is challenged, attempts something new, or the outcome of an action is in question, and a degree of success or failure must be ascertained, the gamemaster will request an action check.
+Typically, most character actions do not require dice rolls; these are non-combat action considered mundane.
+However, anytime a character is challenged, attacks, attempts something new, `performs a feat`, casts a spell, or the outcome of an action is in question, and a degree of success or failure must be ascertained, the gamemaster will request an action check.

 Action checks are generally not considered solitary actions.
 More often, action checks are a series of short, quick maneuvers, combined actions, actions requiring extreme exertion, or complex tasks requiring a degree of concentration or planning.